 The Fire Science and Forest Biometry Lab supports field-based research and teaching and houses forest and fuels inventory equipment from relaskopes to drying ovens to a terrestial LiDAR system.
 The Lab also contains tools and safety equipment to facilitate student involvement in prescribed fire operations.

 The Restoration Ecology lab has instruments and space to measure photosynthesis and transpiration rates, plant water status, plant cell solute concentration, plant tissue anatomy, leaf area, and plant dry mass.

 The silviculture lab supports research that involves measurement and analysis of forest vegetation.
 This space is used for precise measurement of vegetation samples (e.g. mass, volume), including tree ring measurement; and is also used for staging fieldwork.

 Local Field Research Areas

 The university provides high quality greenhouses, growth chamber facilities, and professional support for plant science and related research for all departments.
-Students can rent space in any of eight large greenhouse chambers.
+Students can rent benches in any of eight large greenhouse spaces.
 An integrative insect and disease management program promotes plant health and researcher safety.